 Well, we don’t want to stop at simply making a potluck plan.
-We also want to provide recipe ideas so that your Thanksgiving potluck goes off without a hitch.
-Use these nine examples to get the quality dishes you expect on this holiday, but do so without the time and effort needed when doing everything yourself.
+We also want to provide recipe ideas so that your potluck goes off without a hitch.
+Use these nine ideas to get the quality dishes you expect on this holiday, but do so without the time and effort needed when trying to get everything done yourself.
 While you might get not get all of the accolades, it’ll be worth it to share the responsibility.

-As a kid, you probably wouldn’t have been all that excited to scoop this dish on to your plate—but as an adult?
-You don’t mind eating seconds as well as serving it to your just-as-excited friends.
-Abbey Rodriguez of The Butter Half serves up roasted brussels sprouts with chopped garlic, bacon, and pomegranate, giving the dish a crunchy, savory taste with a hint of sweetness.
+As a kid, you probably wouldn’t have been all that excited to scoop this dish onto your plate—but as an adult, you may feel differently about Brussels sprouts.
+Abbey Rodriguez of The Butter Half serves up roasted Brussels sprouts with chopped garlic, bacon, and pomegranate, giving the dish a crunchy, savory taste with a hint of sweetness.
 “If prepping early, omit the pomegranate seeds until ready to serve,” Rodriguez recommends.

 Easy Vegan Stuffing

-Cranberry is a classic flavor for Thanksgiving, of course, but if you’re in charge of bringing this to a potluck feast, don’t settle for the flavor from a can.
+Cranberry is a classic flavor for fall holidays, of course, but if you’re in charge of bringing this to a potluck, don’t settle for the flavor from a can.
 This recipe from Pickled Plum mixes frozen cranberries with sugar, cinnamon, and orange and lemon juice for a side that’s layered and quick—it all comes together in 20 minutes.
 “The cinnamon especially added a beautifully sweet and aromatic flavor to the relish,” Phelps says.